networkx/nx-guides/content/algorithms/distance_measures/distance_measures.md

 ## Center

-The center of a graph is the set of all vertices of minimum eccentricity,that is, the set of all vertices u where the greatest distance d(u,v) to other vertices v is minimal.
+The center of a graph is the set of all vertices of minimum eccentricity,that is, the set of all vertices where the greatest distance d(u,v) to other vertices v is minimal.
 Equivalently, it is the set of vertices with eccentricity equal to the graph's radius.